ace-dent/8x8.me/README.md

 ## Introduction

-*Work in progress* ~ a collection of 'retro' fill patterns.
+A collection of 'retro' fill patterns.
 Lovingly crafted and translated to convenient code snippets.

+I welcome feedback and suggestions, to continue improving the project for everyone.
+It really motivates me that people enjoy my work.
 Please keep the pixel gnomes fed with a [star](https://github.com/ace-dent/8x8.me/stargazers)! ⭐️

 <br>